nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3b1.
 System shows an error message.
 Use case resumes at step 2.

-#### Use case UC04 - Search events
+#### Use case UC04 - Find events

 **MSS**

 Precondition: Only events stored in the storage file can be searched.

-1. User enters a keyword or the task index.
+1. User enters find command and a keyword or the task index.
 2. If task index was entered, go to Step 4.
 Else the system returns the user a list of all matching tasks.
 3. If a keyword was entered, the user selects a task from the list of matching tasks.
 4. The system displays the details of that task to the user.